Khan's Mosque

 The existing mosque was erected next to the old minaret in 1768.
 The local Tatar nobles had a second storey added in 1835.
-A little closer to the Oka River is another local landmark, Shahghali's Mausoleum from the mid-16th century.
+A little closer to the Oka River is another local landmark, Shahghali's Mausoleum, from the mid-16th century.
 The Khan's Mosque has been designated a public museum since the 1930s.

-The minimalist design of the minaret, with its unadorned walls, reminds of that of the famous Guangta Minaret of Huaisheng Mosque in Guangzhou, in South China.
+Architecture

+The mosque's main building consists of two floors.